shwezhu/shwezhu.github.io/content/post/build-website/008-enable-cloudflare-reverse-proxy.md

 - Add your domain to Cloudflare
 - Create and install TLS certificate to your server

+> Cloudflare does this by serving as a [reverse proxy](https://www.cloudflare.com/learning/cdn/glossary/reverse-proxy/) for your web traffic.

 ### 1.1.
 Add your domain to Cloudflare

 Go to this website: https://dash.cloudflare.com/